Book2009/FE-NOC/README.md

 <p align="center">
     <img src="https://github.com/Book2009/FE-NOC/blob/main/Team-Photos/Members/Pongpapat%20Putongkam.png" width="400"/>
 </p>
 We have Pongpapat, our resident robotic designer who is stereotypically imaginative.
-He is responsible for our robot by designing it with both 3D and Lego.
+He is responsible for our robot by designing it with both 3D and Lego parts.
 He uses Blender to design our 3D robot model.
 Sometimes, he built a Lego robot chassis to test if the new components work before he starts to design it in 3D parts.
-He was selected for this role due to his ability to form ideas quite literally out of nothing, which is often facilitated by short period of meditation.
-Because he can picture the idea of the design in his mind, it is easy to take the ideas and put it into a design that is eye catching and unique.
+He also has an ability to form ideas quite literally out of nothing.
+He can picture the idea of the design in his mind, it is easy to take the ideas and put it into a design that is eye catching and unique.

 </p>
 <hr>